The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Building the stellar mass functions

-With this defined, a random number, $\mathcal{R}$, is drawn from a uniform distribution on the half-open interval $[0,1)$, and a redshift is assigned depending on which of the additional redshift measurements has a higher confidence.
-In the case $qf_{\rm max} = qf_{\rm s} > qf_{\rm g} = qf_{\rm min}$ (the \sz is more reliable than the \gz), a redshift is assigned according to:
+With this defined, a random number, $\mathcal{R}$, was drawn from a uniform distribution on the half-open interval $[0,1)$, and a redshift was assigned depending on which of the additional redshift measurements had a higher confidence.
+In the case $qf_{\rm max} = qf_{\rm s} > qf_{\rm g} = qf_{\rm min}$ (the \sz is more reliable than the \gz), a redshift was assigned according to